WebberZone/autoclose/readme.txt

 = 2.0.0 =
 Major upgrade.
 Complete rewrite.
 You will need to reactivate the plugin.
+Check settings on upgrade.
 Check the ChangeLog for details

 == Changelog ==